fjl/Sublime-Erlang/README.md

 - *Goto Symbol* works correctly
 - Snippets that *actually* make your life easier when writing Erlang code

-## No IDE Functionality

-This package does not provide any functionality related to building or testing Erlang applications.
-If you need any of that, check out the [SublimErl] package.
-Compiling single files is supported.
+## Build Systems

+This package comes with a build system definition for rebar.
+It runs rebar in the project folder containing the current file.

+There is also a build system that runs erlc.

 ## Installation

-* clone this repository into the ST2 `Packages` folder
+* clone this repository into the ST `Packages` folder
 * remove the `Erlang` folder inside your ST2 `Packages` folder or (more elegant) disable the `Erlang` package in your User Settings file.

 This package is not yet available through Package Control.
 I recommend tracking this repository using Package Control's "Add Repository" command.